alexanderop/talk-structure-vue-prag-25/slides.md

 ❌ Takes more work to set up

-❌ More folders to manage

-❌ Easy to make too complex

-❌ Need to manage how parts connect
+❌ Need clear Rules so Modules stay isolated

 ❌ Teams need to learn this way